CumulusNetworks/docs/content/cumulus-linux-516/System-Configuration/Authentication-Authorization-and-Accounting/TACACS.md

 {{< /tab >}}
 {{< tab "Linux Commands ">}}

-- To set the server port (use the format `server:port`), source IP address, authentication type, and enable Cumulus Linux to create a separate home directory for each TACACS+ user, edit the `/etc/tacplus_servers` file, then restart `auditd`.
+- To set the server port (use the format `server:port`), source IP address, authentication type, and to enable Cumulus Linux to create a separate home directory for each TACACS+ user, edit the `/etc/tacplus_servers` and `/usr/share/pam-configs/tacplus` files.
+Restart `auditd`, then run `sudo pam-auth-update –enable tacplus`.
 - To set the timeout and the usernames to exclude from TACACS+ authentication, edit the `/etc/tacplus_nss.conf` file (you do not need to restart `auditd`).

 The following example sets the server port to 32, the authentication type to CHAP, the source IP address to 10.10.10.1, and enables Cumulus Linux to create a separate home directory for each TACACS+ user when the TACACS+ user first logs in: